saferpay/sndbx/texts/eps.md

 # eps

 eps is a third party means of payment by the Austrian banks.
-To process eps via the Saferpay JSON API a few things must be observed.
+To process eps via the Saferpay JSON API, a few things must be observed.

 ## <a name="eps-requirement"></a> Requirements

 The handling of eps payments with Saferpay requires:

 *	A corresponding licence and thus the existence of a valid identification with a username and password for the Saferpay system.
-*	Availability of at least one active Saferpay terminal via which payment can be carried out and availability of the associated Saferpay TerminalId.
+*	Availability of at least one active Saferpay terminal via which payment can be carried out, and availability of the associated Saferpay TerminalId.
-*	A valid acceptance agreement for eps must be present.
+*	A valid acceptance agreement for eps.
-* eps is only available via the [PaymentPage flow](Integration_PP.html)!
+* eps is only available via the [PaymentPage flow](Integration_PP.html).
 + **NotifyUrl:** The NotifyUrl is **mandatory**, in order to avoid missing payment successes.
-See the <a href="Integration_PP.html">Payment Page process</a> for further information!
+See the <a href="Integration_PP.html">Payment Page process</a> for further information.

  For eps activation Saferpay needs: